Posted on Leave a comment

 This way you can find answers to most of your questions regarding the build, selection of electronics, radio setup, etc.

-So, let’s stop the fluff and jump straight to plans.
+So, let’s stop the fluff right here and jump straight to the plans themselves.

 SALy Slope Glider – A Classic Balsa Wing